 See a Specialist

-🍭 If you are able to see a specialist, this can help your case.
-Common specialists for people with Chronic Fatigue Syndrome and related conditions: Rheumatologists, Psychologists, Psychiatrists, Infectious Disease Specialists, and pain specialists/pain clinics.
-Some people also report that assessments from Physiatrists/rehabilitation doctors and Occupational Medical Doctors were very helpful for their claims.
+🍭 If you are able to see a Specialist, this can help your case.
+The type of specialists you see will depend on your condition.
+Examples of specialists might be: Rheumatologists, Psychologists, Psychiatrists, Infectious Disease Specialists, Cardiologists, and pain specialists/pain clinics.
+Some people report that assessments from Rehabilitation doctors and Occupational Medical Doctors were particularly helpful for their claims.